');

 About Hyde Park, NY

-Hyde Park is a small community in New York with a population of 2,100 residents.
-The median household income is $86,346 per year, which is above the national average.
-The median age in Hyde Park is 44.1 years.
+Hyde Park is a small town located in New York with a population of 2,100 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $86,346 per year, which is 15% above the national median of $75,149.
+The median age of 44.1 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Hyde Park, NY